bradfde/BRAD-LAB_Website/content/home/lab_pets.md

 weight = 80  # Order that this section will appear.

 title = "Lab Pets"
-subtitle = "The U of Miami Psychology Department has a [tradition](http://local.psy.miami.edu/people/faculty/ccarver/my-dog-calvin/) of recongizing our different species family members"
+subtitle = "The U of Miami Psychology Department has a [tradition](http://local.psy.miami.edu/people/faculty/ccarver/my-dog-calvin/) of recognizing our different species family members"

 [content]
   # Choose which groups/teams of users to display.